symbolfigures/bitloops/calculator/java/README.md

 Run
 `java I`

-Enter a value for *n*, and the program outputs a .csv file with properties of the powerset of *n*.
+Enter a value for *n*, and the program outputs a .csv file with properties of the power set of *n*.
 Execution time gets very long for values of *n* higher than 20, mostly due to the chainReps method that finds one representative bitloop for every chain that partitions a power set.
 There are two versions of chainReps, v1 and v2, and one may be faster than the other depending on the value of *n*.

-The table below gives a sense of how long it starts to take (in seconds unless otherwise noted) as *n* increases.
-Note the correspondence to max-cycle-order, that is, the maximum number of nodes per cycle of any chain in a given power set.
+The table below gives the time (in seconds unless otherwise noted) to execute the program for some value *n* on my MacBook. max-cycle-order is the maximum cycle order comparing chains in the power set, and cycle order is how many bitloops are in a chain's cycle.
+Larger power sets mostly consist of many isometric chains having the maximum cycle order.

 n		|v1		|v2		|max-cycle-order
 ---|---|---|---